TanushreeSarkar/TanushreeSarkar/README.md

 - 🌐 **Blogger** with over 10,000 readers
 - 💻 **Honing expertise** in Data Structures & Algorithms on HackerRank and LeetCode
 - 🗣️ **Passionate about** programming, public speaking, reading, and writing
-- ⚡ **Fun Fact**: I procrastinate but always deliver just in time!
 - 🤝 **Open to collaborating** on open-source projects and mutual growth opportunities

----
+- ⚡ **Fun Fact**: I procrastinate but always deliver just in time even I don't know how!

 ## 🌐 Connect with Me
 <div align="center">